radiac/django-tagulous/docs/index.rst

 for autocomplete in public and admin sites, by default using Select2 (although this can be easily customised using `autocomplete adaptors`_).

-Unlike django-tagging, Tagulous also comes with autocomplete for public and admin sites, and has template tags without needing a third-party plugin like django-taggit.

 Tagulous also has a more robust tag string parser with better support for quoted tags, which is also implemented in javascript for full compatibility with client-side autocompletion.